 210 kilometers - 3 hours 30 minutes approx.

-Pick up your JUCY vehicle at our Sydney branch and begin your road trip on the Grand Pacific Drive, an iconic route that winds you southwards to the stunning beach Mecca of Jervis Bay.
+Begin your road trip on the Grand Pacific Drive, an iconic route that winds you southwards to the stunning beach Mecca of Jervis Bay.
 Any coastal journey south of Sydney should absolutely include a night or two at the pristine squeaky-white sand and aquamarine waters of Jervis Bay.
-Aside from landscape that seems dreamt up by a marketing exec, you’ll also be able to spy dolphins off the coast year-round and native animals on land.
+Aside from the landscape that seems dreamt up by a marketing exec, you’ll also be able to spy dolphins off the coast year-round and native animals on land.
 From June to November, you’ll also want to watch for migrating whales.

 En-route, if it’s warm enough, the rock pools of Coalcliff provide a magnificent ocean dip.
 You’ll also want to plan for a stop at Kiama to see the blowhole and snap a pic of Cathedral Rock.
 Support local businesses here with some yummy purchases at The Berry Tea Shop (don’t miss the scones with jam and cream).
 If you’re not quite hungry enough, wait until you pass through Nowra for treats from the Cake Store.